meinto/glow/README.md

 ### Publish a release

-When you decide that the release is stable and you want to publish it, the following command will create a merge request on the `master` branch in gitlab.
+When you decide that the release is stable and you want to publish it, the following command will create a merge request on the `master` branch in Gitlab.

 ```bash
 glow publish